How Long Does It Take for a Tattoo to Heal?

 Though a tattoo seems like a design, it is a fresh and open wound.
 So, your body starts healing immediately after you get a tattoo.

-It is essential to treat your tattoo like it is a fresh wound by treating it with warm water and antibacterial soap, applying an ointment or lotion, and tying it with a bandage.
+It is essential to treat your tattoo like a fresh wound, treating it with warm water and antibacterial soap, applying an ointment or lotion, and tying it with a bandage.

 This is to avoid a tattoo infection.
 However, be sure to expect burning sensations, oozing, or swelling.